 Cisco’s Connected Train solution provides a multiservice network foundation, converging the capabilities from multiple proprietary networks in train cars onto a common IP network.
 The solution provides a resilient infrastructure capable of supporting numerous services and use cases.

-The Cisco Connected Train onboard network is built on Cisco Industrial Ethernet 2000 Series IP67 rail-standards-compliant, small-form-factor Power over Ethernet (PoE) switches.
-Cisco Industrial Wireless 3700 Series access points provide Wi-Fi connectivity to rail personnel and passengers within the train.
-This onboard network provides connectivity to Cisco FM4500 wireless radio that delivers fiber like train-to-ground communication for both vital and non-vital applications.
+The Cisco Connected Train onboard network is built on Cisco Catalyst IE3400 next-generation heavy duty and Cisco Industrial Ethernet 2000 series, IP67 rail-standards-compliant, small-form-factor Power over Ethernet (PoE) switches.
+Cisco Catalyst IW9167E Access Point provides reliable wireless connectivity for mission-critical application in a state-of-the art platform.
+It can operate as Wi-Fi 6 or Cisco Ultra-Reliable Wireless Backhaul (CURWB).
+This radio provides Wi-Fi connectivity to rail personnel and passengers within the train when it operates under Wi-Fi mode.
+The onboard network provides connectivity to Cisco IW9167E (CURWB) or Cisco FM4500 wireless radio that delivers fiber like train-to-ground communication for both vital and non-vital applications.
 As complimentary technology to Cisco wireless backhaul, a railway compliant onboard gateway equipped with multiple modems delivers a cellular based train-to-ground wireless technology for non-mission critical applications.
 This gateway often has compute and storage capabilities that brings additional value added services such as video surveillance and infotainment.
 It also enables other Cisco virtualized technologies to be integrated onboard including Cisco 5921 Embedded Service Router (ESR), Cisco Cloud Service Router (CSR) 1000v, Cisco virtual Wireless LAN Controller (vWLC), and Cisco Adaptive Security Virtual Appliance (ASAv).
 This cellular gateway and technology integration are delivered through Cisco connected rail solution partner’s product like TRX R6 from Klas Telecom.

 The Cisco Connected Trackside solution connects wayside controllers, I/O, and devices and provides backhaul from all rail sites to operations control centers.
 It provides a foundation on which Cisco customers and partners can develop end-to-end solutions for operational needs such as signaling, control, electrification, voice communication, video, and bulk data transfer.
 Connected Trackside uses a tiered architecture that is composed of an access layer with ruggedized IP switching infrastructure, a highly redundant and reliable backhaul transport layer, and a data center connectivity layer.
 The Connected Trackside infrastructure provides resilient communication paths between Connected Train, Connected Trackside, Connected Stations, and the operations control centers.